TopRamen95/App_dev_learn/README.md

 To tell the router where to redirect use navigation method.
 Navigation method contains many methods.
 Now here if you have only nae then you can use Navigator.pushNamed(context,route) method.

+if a variable starts with underscore then its a private access type.

+if there is a state change use onChanged method.

+To rebuild already present code then you can use set state method.

+for animation you have to use AnimatedContainer.

+To make a widget clickable you can use two methods
+1) Wrap with gesture detector(doesnt show effects)
+2) InkWell(shows effects)